danieladebi/Personal-Portfolio/README.md

 ## About Me
 Hello!
 My name is Ikechukwu Daniel Adebi, and I am a member of MIT's class of 2022, majoring in Computer Science and Physics.
 This is my portfolio of projects I've worked on over the years.
 All of my work on this github spans from 2017, all the way up til today, but I have been programming since 2013, when I was in eighth grade.
 Most of my work from that time has been lost, so for those projects, I'll simply describe what their purposes were and why I made them.
 I will be continuously updating this page as I create new projects in the future.

-[Poker Hand Classifier](Poker-Hand-Classifier---July-2019) - Neural network that classifies different poker hands.
+[Poker Hand Classifier](Poker-Hand-Classifier) - Neural network that classifies different poker hands.

 [Stock Predictor](Stock-Predictor) - Machine Learning model that predicts stock prices.

 ## My Projects

-### Poker Hand Classifier - July 2019
+### Poker Hand Classifier
+_Completed in July 2019_
 <p align="center"><img src="10h-9d-8s-6c-2h.png" alt="Your image title" width="400" /> </p>

 #### Description